of Press releases:

 Andy Holtin, Corrections, video still, 2009

 Andy Holtin has grapheme synaesthesia, connected with a particular colour-number association.
 He sees numbers in specific colours, moreover, this is influenced by a partial red-green colour blindness, affecting certain nuances.
-In his video Corrections you can see how a hand colours in the numbers of different signs and nameplates in photographs.
+In his video Corrections (2009) you can see how a hand colours in the numbers of different signs and nameplates in photographs.
 Corrections demonstrates the gap between the object and subjective sense perception as well as the personal impressions of the artist himself.
 By speeding up the video, the act of colouring in appears grotesque as the act of artist's hand achieves a form of slapstick.
 In his video Connections (2013) the artist examines the complications he experiences when objects share a colour with a particular number due to Holtins individual synaesthetic experience, creating an extended perceptual relationship.

-this final exhibition the synaesthesia series, Art Laboratory Berlin will
+final exhibition the synaesthesia series, Art Laboratory Berlin will host

-a Phenomenon in the Arts, Humanities and (Neuro)science.
+a Phenomenon in the Arts, Humanities and (Neuro-)science" (5

 With the generous support of: